 9. How does the 2030 ban affect my current car finance deal?

-For the 90% of new cars bought on finance, the agreement remains valid for the duration, including any guaranteed minimum future value (GMFV), which estimates how much a car will be worth at the end of the contract.
+For the 90% of new cars bought on finance, the agreement remains valid for the duration, including any guaranteed minimum future value (GMFV), which estimates how much a car is valued at the ending of the contract.
 It is likely that there will be incentives for drivers to enter deals for electric and hybrid models when existing leases end.

 10. Are pure-electric cars expensive?

-At the moment there is a premium on pure-electric cars as they are more expensive to make.
+Pure electric cars cost more to manufacture at present and in turn have a added premium cost to buy.
 A Peugeot e-208 is roughly £6,000 dearer than an equivalent diesel version of the 208.

 However, as sales increase, economies of scale will mean the cost of production decreases, and prices will reduce.
 Price parity with petrol and diesel cars is expected by the 2030s, with some experts predicting it to happen as soon as 2024.